 The campaign won the airport the Routes Europe 2017 Marketing Award in the 4-20 million passenger category for its marketing activity over the previous 12 months.
 It also resulted in more than two years of consecutive monthly record growth, including a rise in demand for long-haul seats of 29% year-on-year.

-Since the campaign, the airport has launched a host of new carriers, with Blue Air, Qatar, CSA, Iberia, Cobalt and Alba Star joining in 2016, and in 2017, Birmingham welcomed Jet2, bmi regional, British Airways and Fly One.
+Since the campaign, the airport has launched a host of new carriers, with Blue Air, Qatar, CSA, Iberia, Cobalt and Alba Star joining in 2016, and in 2017, Birmingham welcomed Jet2, British Airways and Fly One.

 4. Using a Mobile App to Showcase Destinations